 HomeStreaming & TVShowtime

-Showtime on Apple Vision Pro, iPhone, Mac and iPad: a Hands-On Guide
+Showtime on Apple Vision Pro, iPhone and iPad: a Hands-On Guide

-If you came here looking for a standalone Showtime app, there is one thing worth knowing up front.
-Showtime now lives inside Paramount+ with Showtime, and on Apple devices that is the app you actually download.
-We spent a couple of weeks watching everything from prestige dramas to live boxing across an Apple Vision Pro, an iPhone, a Mac and an iPad, and this guide walks through what that experience is really like, where it shines, and where it still trips you up.
+If you came here looking for a standalone Showtime app, here is the thing to know up front.
+Showtime stopped being its own service back on June 27, 2023, when it folded into Paramount+.
+On Apple devices the app you actually download is Paramount+ (the listing reads Paramount+ with SHOWTIME), and the old Showtime app is gone.
+We spent a couple of weeks watching prestige dramas, documentaries and live boxing across an Apple Vision Pro, an iPhone and an iPad, and this guide walks through what that experience is really like, where it holds up, and where it still trips you up.

 Getting Showtime running on each device

-One small tip that smoothed things out for us: sign in once on your iPhone, then enable handoff style continuity so your watch history and continue watching list follow you to the iPad and Vision Pro without re-entering anything.
+One small habit that smoothed things out: sign in once on your iPhone, and as long as every device uses the same Paramount+ account, your continue-watching list and history follow you to the iPad and Vision Pro with nothing to re-enter.

 The features that actually matter day to day

-Once you are in, a handful of features did most of the heavy lifting for us.
-The library is the real draw, with the full Showtime back catalog of dramas, documentaries and comedy specials sitting alongside the wider Paramount+ catalog, so one subscription stretches a lot further than the old standalone app did.
+Once you are in, a handful of features did most of the work for us.
+The library is the real draw.
+The full Showtime back catalog of dramas, documentaries and comedy specials now sits alongside the wider Paramount+ catalog, so one subscription stretches further than the old standalone Showtime app ever did.

-• Live TV and live sports, including boxing and select NFL games, with a channel guide that loads quickly.
+• Live TV and live sports, including boxing, your local live CBS station, and SHOWTIME East and West feeds on the right plan, with a channel guide that loaded quickly for us.

 • Profiles so your recommendations do not get tangled up with everyone else in the house.

-• Continue watching across devices, which worked reliably between iPhone, iPad and Vision Pro in our tests.
+• Continue watching across devices, which held up reliably between iPhone, iPad and Vision Pro in our testing.

-The recommendation rows are reasonable rather than brilliant.
-We still found ourselves searching by title more often than trusting the home screen, but the search itself is fast and forgiving of typos.
+On Vision Pro specifically, the native app gives you a large floating screen with spatial audio, and paired with AirPods it genuinely felt like a private cinema.
+The recommendation rows are fine rather than clever.
+We still searched by title more than we trusted the home screen, but search itself is fast and forgiving of typos.

 Practical tips from our testing

 A few settings made a real difference to how the app felt.
-First, turn on autoplay for the next episode only if you binge, and turn it off if you keep falling asleep mid season, because the app is happy to roll through an entire run overnight.
-Second, on cellular, drop the streaming quality to data saver in the settings before a long trip.
-We watched a full episode on roughly the data a few songs would use, and the picture on a phone screen still looked fine.
+Turn on autoplay for the next episode only if you actually binge, and turn it off if you keep falling asleep mid-season, because the app is happy to roll through a whole run overnight.
+On cellular, drop the streaming quality to the data-saver setting before a long trip.
+We watched a full episode on roughly the data a few songs would use, and on a phone screen the picture still looked fine.

 On Vision Pro, take a moment to position and lock the playback window before you settle in.
-We found that anchoring it to a wall or a fixed point in the room, rather than letting it follow your head, made long viewing far more comfortable and cut down on that floaty feeling.
-Pair it with AirPods for spatial audio and the experience jumps up a level.
-Finally, if you share an account, set a profile PIN on the adult profiles so the kids cannot wander into a true crime documentary at bedtime.
+Anchoring it to a wall or a fixed point in the room, rather than letting it drift with your head, made long viewing far more comfortable and cut the floaty feeling.
+Pair AirPods for spatial audio and the whole thing steps up.
+If you share an account, set a profile PIN on the adult profiles so the kids cannot wander into a true-crime documentary at bedtime.

 It is not all smooth.
-The biggest adjustment is simply that Showtime is no longer its own clean, focused app.
+The biggest adjustment is that Showtime is no longer its own clean, focused app.
 You are inside the larger Paramount+ experience now, and at times it feels busy, with sports, kids content and network shows competing for attention next to the Showtime originals you came for.
-If you only ever wanted Showtime, the extra noise can be mildly annoying.
+If all you ever wanted was Showtime, that extra noise can grate.

 Good alternatives if Showtime is not the fit

-For the Vision Pro crowd in particular, it is worth understanding what the headset does well for video in general before committing to any one service, and our piece on the streaming benefits of Vision Pro is a useful primer.
-To compare the broader field, browse the full Streaming and TV category, or start from our roundup of the best streaming and TV apps for Vision Pro to see how Showtime stacks up against everything else on the headset.
+For the Vision Pro crowd in particular, it helps to understand what the headset does well for video in general before committing to any one service, and our piece on the streaming benefits of Vision Pro is a useful primer.
+To compare the broader field, browse the full Streaming and TV category, or start from our roundup of the best streaming and TV apps for Vision Pro to see how Showtime, now inside Paramount+, stacks up against everything else on the headset.

 FAQ